Zhiro90/grok-tidyfavs/README.md

 * **Smart Filtering:** Automatically hides images in your "All" view if they are already saved in a specific folder.
 Simply visit your custom folders; the script automatically learns and memorizes which images are organized without any manual input.
 * **Floating UI:** A minimalist toggle button in the bottom right corner lets you instantly show or hide organized images.
-* **Memory Management:** Includes a quick reset button with elegant toast notifications to wipe the script's memory and start fresh.
+* **Memory Management:** Includes a quick reset button with a toast notifications to wipe the script's memory and start fresh.

 ## 📥 Installation